Carrot Cake Cinnamon Rolls

 However, you can also grate your carrots using a grating attachment on a food processor or with a regular cheese grater.

-Whatever method you decide to use, be sure to wring out the shredded carrots with either a cheesecloth or a couple paper towels.
+Whatever method you decide to use, be sure to wring out the shredded carrots with either a cheesecloth or a couple of paper towels.

 The carrots should be roughly half the weight and volume they started at once they’ve been wrung out.

-If you don’t do this your dough will be super sticky and difficult to roll out.
+If you don’t do this, your dough will be super sticky and difficult to roll out.

 This will also force you to add extra flour, which will make your cinnamon roll dough denser and less fluffy.